pedrovrima/prisma-graphql-auto-resolver/Readme.md

 ## Usage

 This package is intended to be used on the resolver part of a GraphQL server.
-It uses information passed by the query (specifically the _args_ and _info_ parameters) to construct a prisma.io query.
+It uses information passed by the query (specifically the _args_ and _info_ parameters) to construct a [Prisma Client](https://www.prisma.io/docs/concepts/components/prisma-client) query.

 It was designed to serve a unique/master query, responsible for fetching all types.
 Please see **Limitations** section below for further details.